 Hon’ble Justice R.F.
-Nariman has now clarified it was a majority in The Triple Talaq Judgment (3/5) that held arbitrariness in the sense of manifest arbitrariness would apply to negate legislation under Article 14.
+Nariman has now clarified, a Majority in Triple Talaq Judgment (3/5) held, arbitrariness in sense of manifest arbitrariness would apply to negate legislation under Article 14.

-“In so far as ‘manifest arbitrariness’ is concerned, it is important to advert to the majority judgment of this Court in Shayara Bano v.
+“In so far as ‘manifest arbitrariness’ is concerned, it is important to advert to Majority Judgment of this Court in Shayara Bano v.
 Union of India, (2017) 9 SCC 1.
-The majority, in an exhaustive review of case law under Article 14, which dealt with legislation being struck down on the ground that it is manifestly arbitrary, has observed:
+Majority, in an exhaustive review of case law under Article 14 which dealt with legislation being struck down on ground it is manifestly arbitrary, has observed:

-This view of the law by Two Learned Judges of this Court was concurred with by Kurian, J. in Paragraph 5 of his Judgment.“
+This view of law by Two Learned Judges of this Court was concurred with by Kurian J in Paragraph 5 of his Judgment.“

 – Hon’ble Justice R.F.
 Nariman, Nikesh Tarachand Shah v.
 Union of India [Writ Petition (Criminal) 67 of 2017].

-The relevant portion of Justice Kurian’s paragraph 5 in Shayara Bano v.
+Justice Kurian’s Paragraph 5 in Shayara Bano v.
 Union of India, (2017) 9 SCC 1 is simply but effectively this:

-“However, on the pure question of law that a legislation, be it plenary or subordinate, can be challenged on the ground of arbitrariness, I agree with the illuminating exposition of law by Nariman, J. I am also of the strong view that the Constitutional democracy of India cannot conceive of a legislation which is arbitrary.”
+I agree with illuminating exposition of Nariman J on pure question of law: a legislation, be it plenary or subordinate, can be challenged on ground of arbitrariness.
+I am also of strong view, constitutional democracy of India cannot conceive of a legislation which is arbitrary.